guicaulada/Crispy/README.md

 $ npm install crispybot
 ```

-You can now require and use crispybot like so:
+You can now import and use crispybot like so:

 ```ts
 import { Crispy, IJumpInMessage } from "crispybot";